webplatform/docs/css/properties/overflow/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|The overflow property controls how extra content exceeding the bounding box of an element is rendered.
+{{Summary_Section|The <code>overflow</code> property controls how extra content exceeding the bounding box of an element is rendered.
 It can be used in conjunction with an element that has a fixed width and height, to eliminate text-induced page distortion.}}
 {{CSS Property
 |Applies to=non-replaced block-level elements and non-replaced ’inline-block’ elements
 |Inherited=No